 Monash researchers start company to reprogram human cells

-Since the publication, the researchers at Monash University and the University of Bristol have created a spin-off biotech company, Cell Mogrify.
-Funding from a UK angel investment group, will allow Cell Mogrify to provide and test the blueprints for turning cells into specific cells, highly needed in the pharmaceutical industry.
-This will be used in drug and toxicity testing as well as clinical settings.
+Researchers at Monash University lead by Associate Professor Jose Polo together with the University of Bristol have created a spin-off biotech company, Mogrify.
+Funding from a UK angel investment group, will allow Mogrify to provide and test the blueprints for turning cells into specific cells needed in the pharmaceutical industry for drug and toxicity testing, as well as clinical settings.

 Mogrify announced in February 2019 that its seed funding total reached US$3.7 million, after its second close.
 Dr Darrin M Disley was announced as the new CEO.